 The Chetco River gets some very large Salmon and Steelhead!
-Every year Steelhead over 20 lbs are caught and many in the mid to upper teens are landed frequently.
-Salmon fishing is very good on the Chetco and sidedrifting is a popular technique because of its long perfect runs.
-The Chetco River is a river in southwestern Oregon in the United States, approximately 55 miles (88 km) long.
-In 1988 the United States Congress designated the upper 45 miles of the river from its headwaters to the boundary of Siskiyou National Forest as the Chetco Wild and Scenic River - part of the National Wild and Scenic Rivers program.
+Steelhead over 20 lbs are caught yearly, and many in the mid to upper teens are landed frequently.
+Salmon fishing is very good on the Chetco, and side-drifting is popular because of its long, perfect runs.
+The Chetco River is in southwestern Oregon in the United States, approximately 55 miles (88 km) long.
+In 1988, the United States Congress designated the upper 45 miles of the river from its headwaters to the boundary of Siskiyou National Forest as the Chetco Wild and Scenic River – part of the National Wild and Scenic Rivers program.